Betel Husk, Dà Fù Pí, 大腹皮, Pericarpium Arecae Catechu

 Growth

-Arecae catechu is in the USDA database.
+Arecae Catechu is in the USDA database.
 Drill down via USDA Interactive Map:

 USA: Not found in the wild.
 USDA Zones: 11